Last Updated on 24 October 2022 by Dan

 I also liked that you could provide feedback on if a Snoop was useful or not after reading it, which (theoretically) would cause you to see more updates of a similar nature in future.
 I haven’t used the app long enough to be able to see if this really does happen over time or not, but the theory at least is good.

 The value of the “snoops” themselves is something I’m including in both the pros-and-negatives of the app.
-On the pro side the best Snoops really do add some value, and are effective because the the Snoop App’s ability to recognise potential payments and make appropriate recommendations effectively.
+On the pro side the best Snoops really do add some value, and are effective because the the Snoop App’s ability to recognize potential payments and make appropriate recommendations effectively.

 For example one of my “snoops” was the Snoop App recognising that I had just paid an energy bill which had increased month-on-month significantly – so it was suggesting I run a quick check through the app to see if I could switch to a cheaper provider.